-Section 504-Dr. Cassandra Strickland, Director of Federal Programs Title IX-Mrs. Paula Grant, Director of Human Resources
+Section 504-Dr. Cynthia Williams Blaine Director of Federal Programs

+Title IX-Mrs. Stacy Willbanks Director of Human Resources

-719 North Main Street, Marion, SC 29571 843-423-1811: www.marion.k12.sc.us
+719 North Main Street, Marion, SC 29571

 Chronic Absenteeism

 As part of the implementation of the Every Student Succeeds Act, districts and schools are required to report to the South Carolina Department of Education the number of students who are chronically absent each year.
 According to the United States Department of Education's Office of Civil Rights (OCR), an absent student is one who misses 50 % of the instructional day for any reason and regardless of whether the absence is excused or unexcused.
 In other words, students must attend class at least half of the instructional day to be considered present for that day.